You are here: Home » Testing & Characterization » Testing & Analysis Techniques » Fourier Transform Infrared Analysis (FTIR)

-Lucideon has recently invested in a state-of-the art Fourier Transform Infrared (FTIR) system.
+Lucideon's laboratories feature a state-of-the art Fourier Transform Infrared (FTIR) system.

 FTIR provides detailed information on the bond structures within compounds.
-FTIR depends upon the absorption of infra-red radiation arising from the vibrational and rotational characteristics of dipolar chemical compounds.
-The arrangement and strength of chemical bonds within a molecule have a direct effect on the characteristic modes of vibration and vibrational bond frequencies of a molecule, resulting in the formation of a series of characteristic mid-infrared absorption bands (4000-400cm-1) which can be used to characterise and quantify individual compounds.
+FTIR depends upon the absorption of infrared radiation arising from the vibrational and rotational characteristics of dipolar chemical compounds.
+The arrangement and strength of chemical bonds within a molecule have a direct effect on the characteristic modes of vibration and vibrational bond frequencies of a molecule, resulting in the formation of a series of characteristic mid-infrared absorption bands (4000-400 cm-1) which can be used to characterise and quantify individual compounds.

 To ensure that the highest quality of data is obtained several alternative FTIR sample presentation techniques including FTIR microscopy are available covering an extensive range of applications.